redeyeredline/cliparr/MIGRATION_CHECKLIST.md

 look for any other links to the env file and clean those up with info from the new settings page and pathing.

+implement live file browser for output directory settings add option to retain folder path in output directory add option to overwrite existing files
+    make sure to have warnings